Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 powermode.customExplosions

-You can use your own GIF images as effect images in Power Mode.
+You can use your own GIF images for the effects used in Power Mode.

-Since it's CSS, all you need to do is set the image URL.
+Since it's CSS, all you need to do is set the URL of the image.

-However, if you are retrieving from the network, SSL communication is required, and a URL starting with http:// will result in an error.
+However, if retrieving from a network, SSL communication is required, and URLs starting with http:// will result in an error.

-You can also set a local file, but if you are using Windows, you will need to replace one backslash with four.
-Also, since VSCode runs on Node.js, there is no problem specifying it with forward slashes.
+You can also set local files, but on Windows, you will need to replace one backslash with four.
+Also, since VS Code runs on Node.js, specifying with slashes is not a problem.

-You can also set a BASE64 encoded image file, so just specify a string starting with "data:image/gif;base64,".
+You can also set BASE64 encoded image files, so just specify a string starting with "data:image/gif;base64,".

 The value of the powermode.customExplosions setting is an array, so if you specify multiple images, they will be displayed according to the powermode.explosionOrder setting